-In September 2014, St. Catherine University admitted their first class to the new online occupational therapy assistant program.
+In September 2014, St. Catherine University admitted its first class to the new online occupational therapy assistant program.
 The OTA online degree is the first of its kind in the nation, combining online education with hands-on experience at Genesis Rehabilitation centers in Virginia and other surrounding states.

 While this program is a first, the idea of distance education actually began in the early 1700s.
 A man named Caleb Phillips ran an ad in the Boston Gazette in 1728 offering to exchange letters with lessons and homework teaching students shorthand.
 Since then, the concept of distance education grew and changed with emerging technology.
 It was in 1996 when the first web-based, accredited university launched.

 Even though the concept of distance education has been in practice for centuries, there remains a level of mistrust with this non-traditional track.
-There are several misconceptions that has given online education a bad reputation.
+There are several misconceptions that have given online education a bad reputation.

 Online Education Myths

 Myth 1: Limited or No Interaction with faculty

 The misconception here is that by taking courses online you are on your own and don’t have the support of your professors.
 Just because you are sitting alone in a room does not mean you’re on your own.
 Professors make their personal contact information available to all students, so they’re actually just an email or phone call away.
 Instead of having to wait for office hours like they would in a traditional education setting, students can contact their professor immediately with a question.

 It’s not completely certain where this misconception started, but it couldn’t be further from the truth.
 In the case of St. Kate’s OTA online degree, the program is actually adapted from their on-campus program in Minnesota, so the curriculum is nearly identical.
 The OTA program also incorporates hands-on components where students practice procedures in a lab setting as well as complete fieldwork, like how nursing students must complete clinicals to graduate.
 Students who complete the online OTA program will be just as prepared by their education as students who completed the on-campus program.